ericbarnhill/JVCL/README.md

 To further support convolution unrolling, an Unroller class is in the package which will create a public unrolled Convolution method to dimensions of your specification, which can be added to the Unrolled.java source file.
 The ant buildfile can then be run to re-compile the package.
 This method will be streamlined in future releases.

+Also to come: a Fourier-domain convolution on the GPU using Stockham's FFT.
+It is close to operational but cannot be finished at this time, so I have excluded it.

 JVCL is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 JVCL is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with JVCL.
 If not, see http://www.gnu.org/licenses/ .